 In the third phase, the nineteenth-century discovery of the conservation of energy continued to allow that sui generis non-physical forces can interact with the physical world, but required that they be governed by strict force laws.
 Sui generis mental and vital forces were still widely accepted, but an extensive philosophical debate about the significance of the conservation of energy led to a widespread recognition that any such forces would need to be law-governed and thus amenable to scientific investigation.
 We might usefully view this as a species of ontological naturalism that falls short of full physicalism.
 Mental and other special forces were still sui generis and non-physical, but even so they fell within the realm of scientific law and so could not operate spontaneously.
 (As many commentators at the time recognized, this weaker form of naturalism already carried significant philosophical implications, particularly for the possibility of free will.)

-In the final twentieth-century phase, the acceptance of the casual closure of the physical led to full-fledged physicalism.
+In the final twentieth-century phase, the acceptance of the causal closure of the physical led to full-fledged physicalism.
 The causal closure thesis implied that, if mental and other special causes are to produce physical effects, they must themselves be physically constituted.
 It thus gave rise to the strong physicalist doctrine that anything that has physical effects must itself be physical.

 In support of this understanding of the twentieth-century history, it is noteworthy how philosophical arguments in favour of physicalism began to appear from the 1950s onwards.
 Some of these arguments appealed explicitly to the causal closure of the physical realm (Feigl 1958, Oppenheim and Putnam 1958).
 In other cases, the reliance on causal closure lay below the surface.
 However, it is not hard to see that even in these latter cases the causal closure thesis played a crucial role.